dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

-  int rcelly, rcellx; // rendered cell geometry (per visual_options) int scaley, scalex; // pixels per filled cell (scale == c for bitmaps) int maxpixely, maxpixelx; // only defined for NCBLIT_PIXEL ncblitter_e blitter;// blitter that will be used
+  int rcelly, rcellx; // rendered cell geometry (per visual_options) int scaley, scalex; // pixels per filled cell (scale == c for bitmaps) int maxpixely, maxpixelx; // only defined for NCBLIT_PIXEL int begy, begx;     // upper-left corner of used section int leny, lenx;     // geometry of used section ncblitter_e blitter;// blitter that will be used
 } ncvgeom;
 ```